aysiu/OldMunkiPackages/README.md

 ### "Install" OMP manually
-Download the **OldMunkiPackages.py** file and put it in **/usr/local/omp/** Make sure it has proper permissions
+Download the **OldMunkiPackages.py** file and put it in **/usr/local/omp/**

+Make sure it has proper permissions:
 `sudo chmod 755 /usr/local/omp/OldMunkiPackages.py`

 ## Configure where to dump